What Are ADUs?

 - Income stream and property value.
-ADUs can generate cash flow and increase the resale value of the property.
+ADUs could generate cash flow and may increase the resale value of the property.
 Where allowed, ADUs may make good short-term rentals since the homeowner must live on-site.

 - Affordable Housing.
 ADUs help keep housing costs down for both owners and renters.
-They can generate rental income to help homeowners cover mortgage payments, allowing them to stay in their homes.
+They could generate rental income to help homeowners cover mortgage payments, and may allow them to stay in their homes.
 Since ADUs are required to be small relative to primary dwellings, they are typically more affordable than other homes in the same neighborhood.

 - Versatility.
 Needs change over time, and the uses of ADUs can (and often do) flex for different stages of life.
 Although they typically provide long-term housing, ADUs can also serve as home offices, caregiver or nanny housing, art studios, short-term rentals, and lodging for visiting friends or relatives.

 ADUs House People of All Ages.
 Consider the following:

 - EMPTY NESTERS could build an ADU and consider renting out the ADU or choose to move into it.